Ingage-Meetup/20241016-trees-using-ai/README.md

 ## Step-by-Step Instructions

-### Step 1: Set Up the Project
+### Step 1: Project Setup
 - **Responsibility**: Programmer
-   - Create the project directory and set up the development environment.
+   - Create a folder to contain the project
-   - Create two files: one for the Binary Search Tree (BST) and one for the Red-Black Tree (RBT).
-   - Prepare the input data files: one with the sorted list and another with the randomized list of 100,000 names.
+   - Clone this repository
+   - Create a branch to contain your code
+   - Choose an implementation language
+   - The repository contains two input data files:
+     - `sorted_names.txt`: Contains a list of over 100,000 names sorted alphabetically.
+     - `randomized_names.txt`: Contains the same list but in random order.

 ### Step 2: Define the Binary Search Tree Class
 - **Responsibility**: Programmer & Copilot